 Scalability helps you prepare to handle more clients and meet their various requirements.
 But it also adds other benefits to your business.

-Scalability has a synergistic relationship with all of those benefits.
+Scalability has a synergistic relationship with all those benefits.
 It means your processes are more efficient, so you can cater to your clients’ needs and adapt quickly to changes.
-If you aren’t efficient with your resources, your business can fail rather quickly.
+If you aren’t efficient with your resources, your business can fail quickly.

 Likewise, when you meet client expectations and demands, you develop a positive reputation.
-People know that you deliver quality service and they’re quick to recommend you to their associates.
+People know that you deliver quality service, and they’re quick to recommend you to their associates.

-All of these positive attributes, in turn, help you stay competitive in a saturated market.
+All these positive attributes, in turn, help you stay competitive in a saturated market.
 Where other businesses may struggle to deliver a quality service, you can do it with ease because you’re scalable.
-Each customer feels like you’re giving them the proper amount of attention, which can give you a competitive edge.
+Each customer feels like you’re giving them the proper attention, which can give you a competitive edge.

 Grow and Adapt with Scalability